IRL2/nanover-docs/source/concepts/applications.rst

 the clients.

 A user sends an interaction as a point of origin (in simulation space), the particles to which it applies and any additional parameters (e.g force strength).
-The server, then collects all the user interactions, computes the corresponding forces and propagates them with the other forces in the simulation.
+The server then collects all the user interactions, computes the corresponding forces, and propagates them with the other forces in the simulation.

 Blueprint for quantitative iMD